 Process performance.
 Achieving expected process performance frequently requires setting in‐process performance levels or standards to guide decision making.
 When deviations occur, corrective action is required to restore the performance of the process to its design specifications.
 Depending on the nature of the process, the corrective action could involve technology, people, or both.
 Proper corrective action involves changes at the source (root cause) of the deviation and should minimize the likelihood of this type of variation occurring again or elsewhere in your organization.

-Key support processes.
-Your key work processes include those processes that support your daily operations and delivery of your educational programs and services but are not usually designed in detail with them.
+Support process requirements.
 Support process requirements do not usually depend significantly on program and service characteristics.
 Such requirements usually depend significantly on internal requirements, and they must be coordinated and integrated to ensure efficient and effective linkage and performance.
 Support processes might include processes for finance and accounting, facilities management, legal services, human resource services, public relations, and other administrative services.

 Process improvement.
 This item calls for information on how you improve processes to achieve better program, service, and process performance.
 Better performance means not only better quality from your students’ and other customers’ perspectives but also better budgetary, financial, and operational performance—such as productivity—from your other stakeholders’ perspectives.
 A variety of process improvement approaches are commonly used.
 Examples include

 Process improvement approaches might use budgetary or financial data to evaluate alternatives and set priorities.
-Together, these approaches offer a wide range of possibilities, including a complete redesign (“reengineering”) of processes.
+Together, these approaches offer a wide range of possibilities, including a complete redesign of processes.

-This systems focus maintains the purposes of the Baldrige Excellence Framework—superior value of offerings as viewed by your students, your other customers, and the market; superior organizational performance as reflected in your student learning and operational indicators; and organizational learning and learning by workforce members.
+This overall systems focus maintains the purposes of the Baldrige Excellence Framework—superior value of offerings as viewed by your students, your other customers, and the marketplace; superior organizational performance as reflected in your student learning and operational indicators; organizational learning; and learning by workforce members.
 Category 7 thus provides “real‐time” information (measures of progress) for evaluating, improving, and innovating processes and educational programs and services, in alignment with your overall organizational strategy.
 While category 7 asks about results broadly, you should place a premium on monitoring outcomes that are the consequence of your operational performance and serve as predictors of future performance.

 This item asks about your key student learning and operational performance results, which demonstrate educational program and service quality and value that lead to student learning and to student and other customer satisfaction and engagement.